anyepeter/ROADMAP-FULL-STACK-WEB-DEVELOPER-/README.md

 For more tags click [here](https://developer.mozilla.org/en-US/docs/Web/HTML)

 You can check my github to see how I use the tags on the folder [DAY TWO](https://github.com/anyepeter/ROADMAP-FULL-STACK-WEB-DEVELOPER-/blob/main/DAY%20TWO/index.html)

+# DAY 3

+## HTML structure
+  I learned the html structure today that is

+ \<!DOCTYPE html>

+\<html>

+  \<head>

+   \<!-- Stuff the browser needs \-->

+  \</head>

+  \<body>

+    \<!-- Everything the user sees \-->

+    \<h1>Hello, Twitch! \</h1>

+  \</body>

+\</html>

+ The \<!DOCTPYE html> tell the brower the type of html its dealing with. other DOCTYPE were very long so this means the html5 DOCTYPE is the recent one.
+ The \<html></html> is the root tag that means all what you write in a html document is in the root tag.
+Any tag inside the html tag is a child e.g head and body. the \<head></head> is everything the brower need to daplay the page. the \<body></body> are the things we can see.
+ The human being is one such instance.
+Being a human is similar to using HTML; the body of a person displays what we can see, while the head obscures our ability to understand what the person is thinking.

+ ## New tags
+  \<nav></nav>

+  The navigation tag outlines the types of activities that may be done on your website or how a user can move around it.
+  ## Info from users
+  \<form action="confirmation.html" method="post">

+  \<!-- Data collection elements go here -->

+\</form>
+We use the form tag to collect info from user.
+We use input types like:
+- Text
+- Password
+- Tel
+- Email
+- Button

+ You can check the codes here for day three